Janethjepkogei/comp120-spring2016-team2-api/README.md

 Our decision was also influenced by the fact that a member of our team had experience using Cucumber.

-### User Testing
-We asked several people for their input on our current user interface, and most of the feedback given is frontend-specific.
-Many of them like how the page looks; however, they do see the mostly empty space on the right side of the page as a problem.
-Suggestions on what to fill the unused space with were made by these users, such as putting a field that helps to see the trend of what is going on in the table.
-We have taken this feedback and will consider this as we further develop our frontend.

 ## Considering n Users
 Our api is running on a wimpy-ass VPS.
 Odds are, it can not handle the volume of requests desired by the client.
 With our budget of $0.00 for hosting, we